U.S. House to vote on net neutrality bill on Tuesday

 Gigi Sohn, a former senior aide to FCC Chairman Tom Wheeler, who ran the agency when the net neutrality rules were adopted, said the rules ensure “internet users, not broadband providers, decide winners and losers on the Internet.”

 The Senate, which is controlled by Republicans, voted in May 2018 to reinstate the rules, but the House did not take up the issue before Congress adjourned.
-The White House opposes reinstating net neutrality and it is unclear that proponents will be able to force a vote in the Senate.
+It is unclear if proponents will be able to force a vote in the Senate.